nikita-moor/latin-dictionary/Dumesnil1819/README.md

 Dictionary of **Latin** synonyms with explanations on **English**, in XDXF format.
 For download see [Release][3] section.

-Scanned images (folder 'res') are distributed with release version only; using file `dict.xdxf` from this repository, you will see placeholders in place of pages.
+XDXF version contains keys and scans of the corresponding pages.
+Scanned images (folder 'res') are distributed with release version only, so in order to use developer's version, you need to download a release version and replace file dict.xdxf with a version from this repository.

-To the date, most of the articles contain only scans of the corresponding pages and links to the ebooks in the Internet.
-Only small part was transcribed.
-If you want to help:

-1) please, open an [issue][4] stating your desire;
-1) choose a range of articles for transcription;
-1) check [sources](sources) for the required format (plain text).

 ## Exemplum